New York governor begs for help amid ‘staggering’ death toll

-At the same time the governor’s appeal went out, a Navy hospital ship, also sent to the city after 9/11, pulled into port with 1,000 beds to help relieve pressure on New York’s hospitals.
-And an estimated 80,000 former medical professionals were stepping up to volunteer.
+Even before the governor’s appeal went out, close to 80,000 former nurses, doctors and other professionals in New York were stepping up to volunteer, and a Navy hospital ship, also sent to the city after 9/11, had arrived with 1,000 beds to relieve pressure on the city’s overwhelmed hospitals.

 “Whatever it is that they need, I’m willing to do,” said Jerry Kops, a musician and former nurse whose tour with the show Blue Man Group was abruptly halted by the outbreak.
 He returned to his Long Island home, where he volunteered to be a nurse again.

+With cases growing nationwide, President Donald Trump said the U.S. government is sending an additional 1,000 ventilators over the next two days to Michigan, New Jersey, Illinois, Louisiana and Connecticut.

+“Challenging times are ahead for the next 30 days, and this is a very vital 30 days,” Trump told reporters.
+“The more we dedicate ourselves today, the more quickly we will emerge on the other side of the crisis.”

 In Europe, meanwhile, hard-hit Italy and Spain saw their death tolls climb by more than 800 each, but the World Health Organization’s emergency chief said cases there were “potentially stabilizing.”
-At the same time, he warned that this is no time to let up on tough containment measures.
+At the same time, he warned against letting up on tough containment measures.

-“We have to now push the virus down, and that will not happen by itself,” said Dr. Michael Ryan.
+“We have to now push the virus down, and that will not happen by itself,” Dr. Michael Ryan said.

-Three-quarters of a million people around the world have become infected and over 35,000 have died, according to a running count kept by Johns Hopkins University.
+Three-quarters of a million people around the world have become infected and more than 37,000 have died, according to a count by Johns Hopkins University.

-The U.S. reported over 140,000 infections and more than 2,500 deaths, with New York City the nation’s worst hot spot, but New Orleans, Detroit and other cities are also seeing alarming clusters.
+The U.S. reported nearly 160,000 infections and over 2,900 deaths, with New York City the nation’s worst hot spot, but with New Orleans, Detroit and other cities also seeing alarming clusters.

 Dr. Anthony Fauci, the U.S. government’s top infectious-disease expert, similarly warned that smaller cities are likely about to see cases “take off” the way they have in New York City.